microsoft/ebpf-for-windows/docs/tutorial.md

 The verifier needs to be enlightened with the same prototype or all programs written for that hook will fail verification.
-For Windows, this info is in the ebpf-verifier\src\windows\windows_platform.cpp file, which for the above prototype might have:
+For Windows, this info is in the [windows_platform.cpp](../src/ebpf/libs/api/windows_platform.cpp) file, which for the above prototype might have:

 ```
 constexpr EbpfContextDescriptor xdp_context_descriptor = {
-    4, // Size of ctx struct.
+    24, // Size of ctx struct.
-    -1, // Offset into ctx struct of pointer to data, or -1 if none.
+    0,  // Offset into ctx struct of pointer to data, or -1 if none.
-    -1, // Offset into ctx struct of pointer to end of data, or -1 if none.
+    8,  // Offset into ctx struct of pointer to end of data, or -1 if none.
-    0, // Offset into ctx struct of pointer to metadata, or -1 if none.
+    16, // Offset into ctx struct of pointer to metadata, or -1 if none.
 };

 const EbpfProgramType windows_xdp_program_type =